TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Files/Index.rst

 In this second example, we use "references" to get the images related to a given page (in this case, the current page).
-Each image is then rendered as an IMAGE cObject with some meta data coming from the file itself (publicUrl) or from the reference to it (title)::
+Each image is then rendered as an :ref:`IMAGE <cobj-image>` cObject with some meta data coming from the file itself (publicUrl) or from the reference to it (title)::

    page.20 = FILES